 Jaimee Garbacik is a developmental book editor with an agency background and a decade of experience helping authors turn early manuscript drafts into award-winning books.
 Over a ten-year career in publishing, Jaimee has been privileged to edit for New York Times bestselling authors, Caldecott Honor and Emmy Award recipients, and some of the world’s foremost scientists.
 Before freelancing, she handled editorial development for a major New York literary agency, serving more than 200 clients worldwide.

 Jaimee is also the author of Gender and Sexuality For Beginners (For Beginners), a widely taught critical examination of the sex-gender system and the evolution of gender roles, as well as the curator/editor of the celebrated Ghosts of Seattle Past anthology (Chin Music Press) and its traveling art exhibit.
-She graduated cum laude from Boston University, where she studied with world-renowned editor and literary critic Sir Christopher Ricks.
+She graduated cumme laude from Boston University, where she studied with world-renowned editor and literary critic, Sir Christopher Ricks.
 Jaimee holds a certificate in editing from the University of Washington, and is a member of the Editorial Freelancers Association, the Northwest Independent Editors Guild, and former programming chair of The Vera Project.